schote/nexus-console/src/nexus_service/deployment/README.md

     systemd -- "creates /run/nexus and /var/log/nexus, starts" --> service
-    service -- "publishes socket and key" --> run service -- "writes session data" --> sessions service -- "writes log files" --> logs run <-- "connects via socket, authenticates with key" --> user
+    service -- "publishes socket and key" --> run service -- "writes log files" --> logs run <-- "connects via socket, authenticates with key" --> user

     classDef actor fill:#e6fbf6,stroke:#2ec4a5,stroke-width:2px,color:#1e293b,rx:10px,ry:10px
     classDef location fill:#fff1e6,stroke:#f5a05a,stroke-width:2px,color:#1e293b,rx:10px,ry:10px
     class systemd,service,user actor
-    class run,sessions,logs location
+    class run,logs location
 ```

 *Figure: deployment overview.
 Teal boxes are actors, orange boxes are locations on disk.
 The
-session and log directories are not accessed by `AcquisitionControlManager`; users inspect them
+log directory is not accessed by `AcquisitionControlManager`; users inspect it manually.
-manually.
+The service stores no acquisition data, see [Acquisition data](#acquisition-data) below.
 The permission modes used in the steps below mean the following:
 `755`: the owner (`nexus`) may create and delete entries, everyone else may only list and enter
 the directory. `666`: everyone may read and write; for a socket, "write" is what a `connect()`
 requires, so any account can reach the service. `644`: everyone may read, only the owner (`nexus`)
-may write, so clients can fetch the key and the session files but not alter them.*
+may write, so clients can fetch the key and the log files but not alter them.*

 ## 1. Create a service account